PSUmodeling/Cycles/docs/index.md

 ##### `END_DOY`

 The last numerical day of the year (0 to 365 or 366) on which the planting operation is to be performed when conditional planting is activated.
+Set the value to `-999` to disable conditional planting.

 ##### `MAX_SMC`